aurelianosza/tiny-pipeline/README.md

                 dividing : a,
                 divisor : b
             });
-            // after this, in pipeline, square don`t be called
+            // after this, in pipeline, square won`t be called
             // Will be continue the run in .on("Division::division_by_zero", callback) lines }
         const result = a / b;